 - You’re financially capable

 Life in the Caribbean can be as luxe or budget as you make it, but even the least expensive Caribbean locations require some way of supporting yourself.
 Those who choose to take this adventure during retirement can see additional benefits (see Panama for Retirees for more information on how Panama entices retirees), but those who are not retired will need to find a way to sustain their lifestyle.
-While it is possible to work in some Caribbean and Latin American countries, it is advised to make arrangements prior to leaving your home country.
+While it is possible to work in some Caribbean and Latin American countries, it is advised to make arrangements before leaving your home country.
 Do not show up in another country and expect to find work.
-Another popular option is to work online (thus not requiring a work permit in your new country), but those coming from the United States should be aware that this income will be taxed by the U.S. government and possible that of your host country.
+Another popular option is to work online (thus not requiring a work permit in your new country), but those coming from the United States should be aware that this income will be taxed by the U.S. government and possibly that of your host country.
 Also, internet speeds vary wildly around the globe, so long story short, do your research and have a plan before you go!

 Still think moving abroad is the right choice for you?
 What are your biggest uncertainties or questions?
 Let us know in the comments below!
 Want to see the housing options available in your chosen location?
 Check out the great deals on RealtyHive available here.